rgwch/no-bling-blog/readme.md

 #### Export and import

-It is possible to export a post with all its metadata, and to import such an exported post into the same or another instance of NoBlingBlog. yoi need to be an editor or an admin to export and import posts.
+It is possible to export a post with all its metadata, and to import such an exported post into the same or another instance of NoBlingBlog.
+You need to be an editor or an admin to export and import posts.

 * Cllick the "export" button to download a gzipped file
 * Create a new Post and use the "upload" button to import a file previously created by export.